brucek/trolly/README.md

 All configuration files are located in the `./config` folder.

-#### Is there any environment variabels for production and development?
+#### Is there any environment variables for production and development?

 Yes, there is.
 You have to configure this yourself.
 Just modify the `environment.js` file inside the `./config folder`.

-There exist one example on how to use environment variabels.
+There exist one example on how to use environment variables.
 Take a look at the `webpack.config.js` file in the root.

 #### I ran into trouble getting Trolly works with Travis and Chrome.
 What should I do?